Avinashpuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/mariadb/docker_deployment.md

 Also, replace **{{dockerhub_uname}}** and **{{dockerhub_pass}}** with your [Docker Hub](https://hub.docker.com/) credentials.

-3. Create a `inventory.txt` file and copy contents below:
+3. Create a `inventory.txt` file and copy the contents given below:
 ```ansible
 [all]
 ansible-target1 ansible_connection=ssh ansible_host={{public_ip_of_VM}} ansible_user={{user_of_VM}}